 Heat, electricity, water and internet are all included with your residence fee.

 WatCard operated laundry facilities are located in the main laundry facility.
 Irons and ironing boards are also available from the Front Desk for you to use.

 Located in the V1 community centre, the Residence IT Service Desk offers free technical support and services to all residents.

-As a UWaterloo resident, you have access to amenities located in other residences including: gaming tables, movies, music rooms, fitness rooms, tutoring centres, cafeterias and study rooms.
+As a UWaterloo resident, you have access to amenities located in other residences including: gaming tables, movies, multi-faith room, music rooms, fitness rooms, tutoring centres, cafeterias and study rooms.

 REV residents have access to: pool, snooker, ping pong, board games, movies, a music room, basketball court, fitness room and TV lounge outfitted with a 65" 4K TV.

 Study and meeting rooms